 Hi!
 I’m Abby, the culinary wizard behind Yes to Yummy.
 My favorite color is purple and I am prone to random bursts of laughter, dance and French expressions.
 Ice cream is my kryptonite and my alter ego is crazy, tea-chugging philosophical old cat lady.
-I’m a Food Studies major — and member of the class of 2020– at NYU Steinhardt, as well as a 200 Hour Certified Yoga Teacher.
+I’m the program officer at Allergic to Salad, a youth culinary organization that brings cooking classes into New York City schools, a graduate of New York University with a major in Nutrition and Food Studies, as well as a 200 Hour Certified Yoga Teacher.
 Welcome to my blog!

-Though I have always loved food, my passion for cooking began the summer before my freshman year when I decided to get healthy before high school.
+Though I have always loved food, my passion for cooking began the summer before my freshman year of high school when I took an interest in nutrition.
 I started eating a lot more fruits and vegetables and making all of my meals from scratch.